redwoodjs/redwood/docs/docs/auth/clerk.md

 There's not a lot to the default session token.
 Besides the standard claims, the only thing it really has is the user's `id`.
 Eventually, you'll want to customize it so that you can get back more information from Clerk.
-You can do so by navigating to the "Sessions" section in the nav on the left, then clicking on "Customize session token":
+You can do so by navigating to the "Sessions" section in the nav on the left, then clicking on "Edit" in the "Customize session token" box:

 ![clerk_customize_session_token](https://github.com/redwoodjs/redwood/assets/32992335/6d30c616-b4d2-4b44-971b-8addf3b79e5a)